paulodiovani/slides-docker-for-lazy-people/content.md

 ## Docker compose

-> Compose is a tool for defining and running multi-container Docker applications.
+> Defining and running multi-container Docker applications.

 Note:
 For now on, we'll be using Docker compose